MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-collaborate-microsoft-teams.md

 The Public preview is rolling out incrementally for First Release and Office Insiders users.
 This means some users in your organization may not yet see the experiences in Outlook and Office.

 In Outlook and Office, the preview app has some additional limitations:
-- File downloads are not yet supported.
-This means export options and file downloads do not successfully download a file.
+- File downloads aren't supported yet.
+This means export options and file downloads don't download files.
-- On the create tab, the paste or manually enter data option is not yet supported.
+- On the create tab, the paste or manually enter data option isn't supported yet.
-- Viewing items in full screen option is not yet supported
+- Viewing items in full screen option isn't supported yet.
-- Deep links are not yet supported in Outlook and Office.
+- Deep links aren't supported yet in Outlook and Office.
 Items open in a new browser tab.
-- In Outlook, generating link previews for URLs that you paste into email is not yet supported.
+- In Outlook, generating link previews for URLs that you paste into email isn't supported yet.

 ## Microsoft Power Platform in Microsoft Teams